danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 [JSONPath](http://goessner.net/articles/JsonPath/) is a creation of Stefan Goessner.
 JSONPath expressions refer to a JSON text in the same way as XPath expressions refer to an XML document.

-Stefan Goessner's javascript implemention returns `false` in case of no match, but in a note he suggests an alternative is to return an empty array.
-The `jsoncons` implementation takes that alternative and returns an empty array in case of no match.

 #### Paths

 JSONPath uses paths to select a set of nodes in a JSON value.
 Paths can use the dot-notation